 :phone rings:ASSUMPTION BVM: Praise be to Jesus!
 Thank you for calling Assumption BVM.PHILA ARCHDIOCESE: Ah, yes, hi, this is the Archdiocese of Philadelphia.ASSUMPTION: Archdiocese!
 How are ya, buddy?ARCHDIOCESE: Good, good.
 Listen, we need to talk.ASSUMPTION: Great!
-We just celebrated our 150th anniversary, and we’re ready for anything!
+We just celebrated our 150th anniversary!
 Whoo-hoo!ARCHDIOCESE: Uh, yeah, about that.
 We know you just reached an incredible milestone, and you're so historically significant to our flock, but uh, we’re going to have to go ahead and shut you down.ASSUMPTION: What?!?!? :various choking sounds:

 Perhaps the bigger irony is that lower North Philadelphia is now experiencing a complete renaissance.
 Like a phoenix rising from the ashes, it’s being born again through gentrification and yuppie voodoo.

 The Archdiocese has taken a lot of flak for their handling of parish closures, most of it deserved.
 Some of those closures are looking a little silly now that “North Philly” is no longer a punchline.
 Sure, Assumption’s West Poplar area hasn’t exploded with the force of its eastern neighbor, Northern Liberties.
 But it’s still prime real estate, and as North Philly continues to remake itself, it’s only going to get better and better.
 I’d like to think the Archdiocese has a little egg on its face for this one.